Social Media Share

 Vietnam

-In Vietnam, where approximately five million dogs are slaughtered each year for human consumption, Soi Dog is working with the national government and Vietnam Television, the national television broadcaster, to raise public awareness of the severe cruelty of the dog meat industry and the human health risks it poses.
-In addition, and in partnership with Vietnamese law enforcement agencies and the Department of Animal Health (DAH), Soi Dog is working to impose laws to prohibit the industry.
+In Vietnam, where approximately five million dogs are slaughtered each year for human consumption, Soi Dog has worked with the national government agencies and Vietnam Television, the national television broadcaster, to raise public awareness of the dog meat industry and the human health risks it poses.

 Cambodia